zasdevs/yt-dlp-api-server/README.rst

 Credit & More
 -------------
 Special Credit & Thanks To ``jaimeMF/youtube-dl-api-server`` `jaimeMF <https://github.com/jaimeMF/youtube-dl-api-server>`_.
-Who Give Spend The Time For Written This Script For US Under Free Public License.
+Who Spend The Time For Written This Script For US.
 For Documentation see the `Read the Docs <https://youtube-dl-api-server.readthedocs.org/>`_.